databrickslabs/dbignite/README.md

 ## Usage: OMOP Common Data Model

+ **Warning**
-!!
-Warning: this section has not been updated to reflect latest package updates
+ This section has not been updated to reflect latest package updates

 The _data_model_ module contains a suite of common health data models such as FHIR, or OMOP CDM.